|Name(s):||Suez Crisis (as known worldwide), The Imperialist Aggression (as called by contemporary Egyptian propaganda)|

 Finally in mid-November, after several refusals and concessions from all sides, what is called today the Dayan Agreement came out.
 Basically according to Dayan’s plan the agreement should consist in the following eight principles:

-1-France and the Federated Kingdom should retreat their troops from Egypt.
+1-France and the Federated Kingdom should withdraw their troops from Egypt.

-2-It was recognised to Egypt the sovereignty over the Suez Canal but its neutrality should be monitorised by mandated troop contingent from the League of Nations.
+2-Egypt's sovereignty over the Suez Canal should be recognised but its neutrality should be monitorised by mandated troop contingent from the League of Nations.

 3-Egypt should be responsible for the safety of the sea route and maintenance of the canal.